Chao-Xi/jxperfbook/docs/2025/0intro.md

 #### Pursue New career path

-I already work as devops eng over 8 years.
+First I already work as devops eng over 8 years.
 I always want improve my career into a new level.
 I’m pursuing SRE because I’m passionate about reliability engineering.
 I deeply value my DevOps experience.
 It especially focus on automation, CI/CD, cloud migration, and new service collaboration.
 But SRE balances speed with reliability targets (SLIs/SLOs).
 I’d like to working on designing resilient systems to reducing error budgets, improve service performance, site reability and treating operations as a software problem.

-This role can help me specialize in maximizing uptime and user experience through data-driven engineering—which aligns perfectly with my skills in observability and incident management."

-Still is I can say our research application is quite heavy service and old setup and the core service is using vendor service.
+Second Still is I can say our research application is quite heavy service and old setup and the core service is using vendor service.
 Thus the service is still setting on on-premise data centers.
 So most of tech stacks are using traditional setup not container.
 Exp, in next couple years, our most critical project is migrating services from redhat 7 to redhat 8 for all regions.
 So I hope I can find any opportunity to work on some projects with trendy tech stacks like containerlization, cloud, service mesh etc

-I working in a global team, this team actually based in LDN..
+Thrid I working in a global team, this team actually based in LDN..
 And since I'm only one here in Shanghai.
-Although I enjoy my work alone with the my current team, while I have thrived in more collaborative environments. from what I have more chance to learn from each other here
+Although I enjoy my work alone with the my current team, while I'd like to work in more collaborative environments. from what I have more chance to learn from each other here

 > So I have to work with them like meetings, discussion, troubleshootings every day late night